Spotlight on Token Perception for Multimodal Reinforcement Learning: Ablation Study on Rollout Group Size

 The number of rollouts per prompt, or the group size ($G$), is a critical hyperparameter in online RL algorithms like \vppo{}.
 It directly influences the trade-off between the quality of the advantage estimation and the computational cost of data generation.
 A larger group size provides a more stable and accurate estimate of the expected reward, but at the cost of increased computation.

 To validate our choice and explore this trade-off, we conduct an ablation study on the rollout group size.
 Our main experiments use a default setting of $G=8$.
-We evaluate this against a smaller group size of $G=5$ (chosen to ensure a fair comparison with the experimental setup of PAPO-D~\citep{wang2025perception}) and larger group sizes of $G=12$ and $G=16$ to assess potential performance gains from more extensive sampling.
+We evaluate this against a smaller group size of $G=5$ and larger group sizes of $G=12$ and $G=16$ to assess potential performance gains from more extensive sampling.
 The results, presented in Table~\ref{tab:rollout_ablation}, show the impact of this hyperparameter on final model performance.

 The results in Table ~\ref{tab:rollout_ablation} reveal a clear trend of \textbf{diminishing returns} as the group size increases.
 Increasing the group size from $G=5$ to our default of $G=8$ yields a substantial performance gain of 1.0\% on average, demonstrating the value of a more stable advantage estimate.